nosqlbench/nosqlbench-docs/site/content/reference/core_op_params.md

 weight: 21
 ---

-Some statement parameters are recognized by the nosqlbench runtime and can be used on any statement in a YAML file.
+Some statement parameters are recognized by the NoSQLBench runtime and can be used on any statement in a YAML file.

 ## *ratio*